intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

-Analytics Zoo Docker User Guide

 # Introduction
 In order to simply the Analytics Zoo installation and configuration, Analytics Zoo docker images have been built and provided on Docker Hub.
 These docker images have been pre-built with all the dependencies and readily configured to run a bunch of Analytics Zoo examples out-of-box.

 With an Analytics Zoo docker image, users can run Analytics Zoo examples on Linux (such as Ubuntu, CentOS), MacOS and Windows.
 Users can choose to run the Analytics Zoo examples within the container environment as a local mode, or submit the Analytics Zoo task from the container environment to a remote Spark cluster.

-Users can also develop their own Data Analytics or AI applications using Analytics Zoo within Jupyter Notebook, either by starting with a blank Python template in the Jupyter Notebook, or modeling after the various Analytics Zoo examples provided in the docker.
+Users can also develop their own Data Analytics or AI applications using Analytics Zoo within Jupyter Notebook, either by starting with a blank Python template in the Jupyter Notebook, or cloning & modifying upon the various Analytics Zoo examples provided in the docker.

 This document provides step-by-step instructions for users to easily start using the Analytics Zoo docker.

-Note: The Analytics-Zoo docker image has been pre-built with below packages:
+Note: The Analytics-Zoo docker images have been pre-built with below packages:

 * git
 * maven